iVlastart/LibreIo/README.md

 LibreIo is a web app where you can share videos with others.

 This is a full stack app built in Laravel.
+Frontend is built with HTML, CSS/TailwindCSS, JavaScript/JQuery.
+The backend was done in PHP.